top of page

 We're continuing my Fuel Your Run blog series by exploring what to eat before a long run, which is any run >60-90 minutes.
 These nutrition strategies also apply to anyone doing an endurance acitivty, including triathletes, cyclists, swimmers, Peloton enthusiasts, and others.
 There may be some logistical differences, but the fueling principles remain the same.

-So many athletes I work with struggle to fuel adequately before long runs, and I get it.
-You don't want to wake up even earlier on a weekend to eat and digest more, or maybe you're worried about having stomach issues during your run and so you eat minimally.
-Thankfully, these are solvable problems, and they're well-worth solving if you care about your health and performance.
+Many athletes struggle to fuel adequately before long runs, and I get it.
+Maybe you don't want to wake up even earlier on a weekend to eat and digest, or you're worried about having stomach issues during your run, so you eat minimally.
+Thankfully, these are solvable problems, and they're worth solving if you care about your health and performance.

 In this blog post, I'm going to cover:

-If you missed my last blog post on how to fuel a short run, including general tips on what to eat and drink before ANY workout, I'll be building on these concepts today.
-And if you want this content summarized in a FREE 4-page download, join my monthly newsletter!
+If you missed my last blog post on how to fuel a short run, including general tips on what to eat and drink before ANY workout, I'm building on these concepts today.
+And if you want this content summarized in a FREE 4-page download, grab it below!

 what to eat before a long run